Brad Templeton Home

 Nonetheless it remains one of the most heady and fascinating times in the history of business.
 To participate in the dawn of a new era for business and society and to know it's a new era while you are living it is a rare opportunity.
 Each day some bold new announcement of seeming insanity in the financial community would come.
 Every day and every product meant breaking new ground, getting people to think outside of their old rules.
 At first they wouldn't do it, later they were more eager to do it than the experts were.
 (Then of course after the crash they went back to too much skepticism.)

 I consider myself very lucky to have played at the start of two revolutions, the personal computer and the internet.
 However, I also believe more revolutions are to come.
 Computer networking is good for another one (I'm personally working on reinventing the phone call using networking to change the very nature of how we interact with one another) and I predict even more spectacular revolutions from biotechnology, nanotech and A.I.
-I'm on the boards of both the Electronic Frontier Foundation and the Foresight Institute for Nanotechnology because I plan to be there.
+I'm working on self-driving cars and I'm on the boards of both the Electronic Frontier Foundation and the Foresight Institute for Nanotechnology because I plan to be there.
 Along with you, I hope.